lorenzofranze/VHDL-VIVADO-logic-nets/README.md

 rewrite results on the memory.

 - The memory used is a RAM with byte addressing.
- - The computation required is the application of a convolutional code 1/2 described by the   following FSA
+ - The computation required is the application of a convolutional code 1/2 represented by the following FSA

 <p align="center"> <img height="300" src="https://user-images.githubusercontent.com/101199598/195575826-b26899bb-9277-4b01-a8cb-91184c7f6235.png">